pridiltal/ctv-AnomalyDetection/README.md

     difference between observed value and out-of-bag prediction of the corresponding random forest is suspiciously large, then a value is considered an outlier.
+  - The [solitude](https://cran.r-project.org/package=solitude) package provides an
+    implementation of Isolation forest which detects anomalies in cross-sectional tabular data purely based on the concept of isolation without employing any distance or density measures.

 *Multivariate Outlier Detection: Other approaches*